pwittchen/ReactiveWiFi/README.md

 Android library listening available WiFi Access Points and related information with RxJava Observables.

-Its functionality was extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project to make it more specialized and reduce number of required permissions.
+This library is one of the successors of the [NetworkEvents](https://github.com/pwittchen/NetworkEvents) library.
+Its functionality was extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project to make it more specialized and reduce number of required permissions required to perform specific task.

 If you are searching library for observing network or Internet connectivity check [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project.